X-rayLaser/keras-cnn-1drnn-ctc/README.md

 Easy to use toolkit for the rapid development of offline handwritten text recognition (HTR) system.
-The toolkit provides a set of useful utilities and scripts for training and evaluating models and performing recognition.
+The toolkit provides a set of useful utilities and scripts for training and evaluating models and performing line recognition.
 It is shipped with ready-to-train model implementations for HTR tasks.

 ## Key features